Recording Drums Outside

 Making Of The Desert Library

 When it comes time to brainstorm new ideas for sample libraries, we try to think of things that have not been done (or done well).
-This could be recording in a Garage or sampling one of the first drum machines, or in the most recent case asking ourselves, “hey, what do drums sound like outside”?
+This could be anything from recording in a garage to sampling one of the first drum machines.
+In the most recent case we found ourselves asking the following question:

-Since this recording was so unique, we wanted to share some insight into the process.
+Since this recording was so uniquely different, we wanted to share some insight into the process.

 “3 million acres of rugged and spectacularly beautiful country, ranging from Saguaro cactus-studded desert to pine-forested mountains”.